The other valley

-I’m over in Cham for three weeks trying to get the first draft finished for my book, and to try and solo a route.
-The book thing may be a ruse to placate my editor, who reading this, will be pulling his hair out at the thought of me not getting down to it; but as anyone who’s been to the alps will know, there’s always a ton of down time, so I guess my route won’t get done, but my book will.
-Then again maybe this is a double bluff; and the mountain will give me a window in the belief that I don’t want to climb anyway.
+I’m over in Cham for three weeks trying to get the first draft finished for my book and to try and solo a route.
+The book thing may be a ruse to placate my editor, who read this, will be pulling his hair out at the thought of me not getting down to it; but as anyone who’s been to the alps will know, there’s always a ton of downtime, so I guess my route won’t get done, but my book will.
+Then again maybe this is a double bluff, and the mountain will give me a window in the belief that I don’t want to climb anyway.

 What route am I planning on solo?
-Well it’s a secret; mainly because I probably won’t do it.
-If In get on it will I twitter about it?
+Well, it’s a secret; mainly because I probably won’t do it.
+If I get on it will I Twitter about it?
 Probably not, although I might tweet some pictures to keep people guessing.
-All I know is that if I try this route I’ll be spending a long time on the face (I’ve printed out some chapters to edit so don’t worry if you’re reading this John), not big deal even if we now live in the age of speed.
-Anyway I prefer the Karma Sutra view on such things: “Whatever you’re doing, do it at half the speed”, something that applies to both climbing and writing it seems.
+All I know is that if I try this route I’ll be spending a long time on the face (I’ve printed out some chapters to edit so don’t worry if you’re reading this John), not a big deal even if we now live in the age of speed.
+Anyway, I prefer the Karma Sutra view on such things: “Whatever you’re doing, do it at half the speed”, something that applies to both climbing and writing it seems.

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.